rish-16/tp/docs/UserGuide.md

 * `apmt add i/1 d/2021-10-05 1500`  Adds appointment on 5 Oct 2021 at 3pm to patient at index 1.
 * `apmt add i/2 d/2022-12-31 0700`  Adds appointment on 31 Dec 2022 at 7am to patient at index 2.

 ## List all appointments: `apmt list`
-Shows a list of all appointments of all patients in Doc’it.
+Shows a list of all appointments of all patients in `Doc’it`.

 **Format:** `apmt list`